West Virginia Court Records

 How Do You File a Tort Claim in West Virginia?

 However, claims against the state are brought before the WV Legislative Claims Commission (Court of Claims).
 The Clerk of Court or the commission provides claimants with the Notice of Claim form.
-The plaintiffs are required to complete the form with details of the claim and a statement to show that they are entitled to compensation.
-The defendants receive a copy of the court paper, and if they wish to file an Answer, they must do so within twenty days of receipt.
+The plaintiffs are typically required to complete the form with details of the claim and a statement to show that they are entitled to compensation.
+The defendants receive a copy of the court paper, and if they wish to file an Answer, they should do so within twenty days of receipt.
 The law also permits defendants to file counterclaims or cross-claims.
 Upon the successful filing of a tort claim, a court hearing occurs.

 What Does a Tort Claim Contain in West Virginia?